Indian hospital issues update on Rosemary Odinga's health status

-ODM leader Raila Odinga is in India to visit his daughter Rosemary who is at the Sreedhareeyam Ayurvedic Eye Hospital and Research centre.
+Orange Democratic Movement (ODM) leader Raila Odinga is in India to visit his daughter, Rosemary, who is admitted at the Sreedhareeyam Ayurvedic Eye Hospital and Research Centre.

 Indian hospital issues update on Rosemary Odinga's health status

-A video of Odinga arriving in a chopper showed that he was recieved by a VIP motorcade.
+A video of Odinga arriving in a chopper showed that he was received by a VIP motorcade.

-Rosemary’s doctor, Narayanan Namboothiri spoke to Indian media outlets about Rosemary’s treatment at the hospital.
+Rosemary’s doctor, Narayanan Namboothiri, spoke to Indian media outlets about the Kenyan public figure's treatment at the hospital.

 He disclosed that she was undergoing a traditional form of treatment known as Ayurvedic medicine.

-The former prime minister is expected to stay in India for a couple of days before travelling back to the country.
+The former prime minister is expected to remain in India for a few of days before travelling back to Kenya.

-Official reports from Raila's spokesperson Dennis Onyango had indicated that Odinga would fly to the 35th African Union Summit in Addis Ababa, Ethiopia before travelling to India.
+Official reports from Raila's spokesperson Dennis Onyango indicated that Odinga would attend the 35th African Union (AU) Summit in Addis Ababa, Ethiopia before travelling to India.

 The Sreedhareeyam Ayurvedic Eye Hospital said that Rosemary’s visit was just a routine follow up check after successfully regaining her eyesight thanks to the treatment.